peterjameskay/BastaFazoolin/README.md

 # BastaFazoolin

+A project I did with Codecademy.
+This is the description.

-You’ve started position as the lead programmer for the family-style Italian restaurant Basta Fazoolin’ with My Heart.
+"You’ve started position as the lead programmer for the family-style Italian restaurant Basta Fazoolin’ with My Heart.
 The restaurant has been doing fantastically and seen a lot of growth lately.
-You’ve been hired to keep things organized.
+You’ve been hired to keep things organized."